ikamino/indecisive/README.md

 # indecisive

-Indecisive is a program that helps users pick and choose where to eat, based on location and restaurant name*.
+indecisive is a program that helps users pick and choose where to eat, based on location and restaurant name*.

 Built for NWHacks 2022